sudopluto/learning-how-to-live/young-adult/age-25.md

 -life
     - moved to new apt
     - adopted a cat: bhenji
-    - decided to stay in seattle cap hil and dig in
+    - decided to stay in seattle cap hill and dig in

 - work
     - had to take a leave of absence